fengguangle/wp-theme-bg-photo-frame/readme.txt

 = 1.1.3 - January 23 2016 =
 * Big fix and chnage theme design.
 = 1.1.4 - January 24 2016 =
 * improve interaction of the Photoframe Mode.
+= 1.1.5 - January 25 2016 =
+* improve interaction of the Photoframe Mode.

 == Credits ==